SAP-archive/byd-mobile-samples/README.md

 ### Download and Installation

-- In Repository, Download the "Mobile Bulletin Board Solution Template 1905.zip" file and store it locally.
+⋅⋅*In Repository, Download the "Mobile Bulletin Board Solution Template 1905.zip" file and store it locally.
-- Logon to the SAP Cloud Application Studio and connect to your tenant.
+⋅⋅*Logon to the SAP Cloud Application Studio and connect to your tenant.
 - Create a new Solution based on DU Foundation.
 - In SAP Cloud Application Studio, open the view "Implementation Manager" and press button "Import Solution Template"
 - Choose the *.zip file you have downlodaed before.